 The corner of Rue de l’Étuve/Stoofstraat and Rue du Chêne/Eikstraat in the heart of old town is the home of one of most peculiar attractions of Brussels: A statue of little naked boy pissing in a fountain known as Manneken Pis.

 Another legend claims that the statue represents another little boy, famous from another war.
-Allegedly sometime in 14th century Brussels was under the siege.
-Enemy soldiers tried to blow up the city walls by placing a bomb near its foundations.
-Unknown to them they were spied upon by a little boy.
+The story goes that Brussels was under siege in the 14th century.
+Enemy soldiers tried to blow up the city walls by placing a bomb near its foundations, but unknown to them they were being spied upon by a little boy.
 When soldiers moved away, he simply urinated on the fuse and thus saved the city from impending doom.

 There is another Manneken Pis in the nearby town of Geraardsbergen.
-There has been a long feud over whose statue was the elder one, which has developed to a friendly animosity between the two respective supporting guilds.
-The issue has been solved, however, as an examination of the city archives have decisively shown the Geraardsbergen version to be older.
+There has been a long feud over whose statue was the elder one, which has developed into a friendly animosity between the two respective guilds.
+The issue has been solved, however, as an examination of the city archives proved the Geraardsbergen version to be older.
 Incidentally, it was commissioned to replace a statue of a lion that, in a similar feud, had been stolen by the inhabitants of Ghent.